-Professor Nazune Menka joined Berkeley Law to serve as the Tribal Cultural Resources Project Policy Fellow in September 2020 and has recently transitioned to the Environmental Law Clinic as a Supervising Attorney for the 2022-2023 academic year.
-In fall 2021 Professor Menka designed and taught a new undergraduate Legal Studies course “Decolonizing UC Berkeley” (LS 172AC in Spring 2023) and also taught “Indigenous Peoples, Law, and the United States” (a.k.a. federal Indian law) at the law school in Spring 2022.
+Ms. Menka joined Berkeley Law in September 2020 as the Tribal Cultural Resources Project Policy Fellow and then served in the Environmental Law Clinic as a Supervising Attorney for the 2022-2023 academic year.
+Ms. Menka teaches “Indigenous Peoples, Law, and the United States” (a.k.a. federal Indian law) and teaches a new undergraduate Legal Studies course “Decolonizing UC Berkeley” (LS 172AC in Spring 2023) which she created in 2021.

-Born and raised in Alaska, Professor Menka is Koyukon Athabaskan and Lumbee.
+Born and raised in Alaska, Ms. Menka is Koyukon Athabaskan and Lumbee.
 She holds a J.D. from the University of Arizona’s James E. Rogers School of Law with a Certificate in Indigenous Peoples Law & Policy and serves as Of Counsel at Rosette, LLP a national law firm serving Indian Country.
-Before attending law school, she completed an M.S. in Environmental Chemistry at the University of Arizona where she researched the impacts of pollutants at abandoned mining sites utilizing Stanford’s particle accelerator.
-She has worked on policy issues at both the Alaska and Hawaii state legislatures and has completed various intern and management programs including at the Department of Energy, the Environmental Protection Agency, the Centers for Disease Control and Prevention, and the House Committee on Natural Resources.
-Her areas of expertise and interest include Indigenous human rights, Indigenous ways of knowing, Tribal sovereignty, and environmental policy and management.
+Ms. Menka has an M.S. in Soil, Water, and Environmental Science from the University of Arizona where she researched the health impacts of arsenic and lead from abandoned mining sites utilizing aqueous bench chemistry and X-ray Fluorescence methodologies.
+She has worked on policy issues at both the Alaska and Hawaii state legislatures and has completed various intern and management programs including at the Department of Energy, the Environmental Protection Agency, the Centers for Disease Control and Prevention, and the U.S. House Committee on Natural Resources.
+Her areas of expertise and interest include Indigenous human rights, Indigenous ways of knowing, Tribal sovereignty, constitutional law, and environmental law and policy.

-Professor Menka serves as: Treasurer for the UC Berkeley Native & Indigenous Council; Board Member for the Water Protector Legal Collective, Board Secretary for the Society for Advancement of Chicanos/Hispanics & Native Americans in Science; Board Member for the California Indian Law Association.
-Professor Menka is a member of the State Bar of Michigan.
+Ms. Menka has served as Treasurer for the California Indian Law Association, Water Protector Legal Collective, and the Society for Advancement of Chicanos/Hispanics & Native Americans in Science.
+She is a member of the State Bar of Michigan.

 Education